 It’s a distressingly familiar story.
 Granville was a widely followed market forecaster who told investors to “sell everything” on January 6, 1981.
 They did, and worldwide markets tumbled.
 But his subsequent predictions caused investors to miss the stampeding bull market that followed a few years later.
 After a short string of prescient calls, Prechter’s advice caused his followers to miss out on the ‘90s bull market.
 Garzarelli correctly called the 1987 crash but all her “indicators” missed the subsequent recovery.
 Ditto for Abby Joseph Cohen, who forecast the 1987 decline but failed to anticipate the decline of the early 2000s.
 The list goes on.
 Steve Eisman, made famous in “The Big Short” by Michael Lewis, followed his home-run call with a string of underperforming funds.
 Einhorn famously shorted Lehman Brothers, but his Greenlight Capital fund has been a lousy performer.
 John Paulson correctly predicted the collapse of the housing bubble, and his hedge fund make $20 billion on the trade between 2007 and 2009.
 After running into repeated difficulties in recent years, he quietly announced in June 2020 that he will convert his hedge fund into a private investment firm that will manage only his family’s money.
 And is anyone more in the news than Ray Dalio of Bridgewater Associates?
 Maybe you know his book, “Principles.”
 But you may not know that his flagship fund has lagged peers since 2012.
 It even declined in 2019 when the market soared 30%.
 Here’s the real story: for financial superstars, carefully cultivated reputations and media appearances trump actual performance.
 These people are often one-hit wonders.

 Investors would do better to take off their blinders and examine why market timing is a hollow strategy.
-It is not a reliably predictive tool.
+Tp put it directly, market timing simply is not a reliably predictive tool.
 To get it right, one would have to identify precise turning points in the market before they occur, in order to profit from short-term events and avoid downturns.
-This would require perfect foresight and skillfully timed execution.
+This would require perfect foresight and skillfully timed executions.
 Yes, investors may say, but sometimes it works, right?
-Yes, sometimes market timing schemes work, but investment fees, taxes and human emotion work against long-term success.
+Yes, sometimes market timing schemes work, but investment fees, taxes and human emotion work against their long-term success.
 Still, it is easier for many investors to believe in something that is impossible but plausible than to take a hard look at evidence that may dash their hopes.